 The Long John Jamboree is another March event held on Yellowknife Bay.
-Enjoy the popular ice carving competition, grab a maple syrup snack at the sugar shack, and take in dogsled races, doggy fashion shows, music, and more.
+Enjoy the popular ice carving competition, grab a maple syrup snack at the sugar shack, and take in dogsled races, doggy fashion shows, and musical performances.

-From Yellowknife Bay head back to Great Slave Lake where in the winter, as in the summer, you can go fishing.
-All it requires is that you cut a hole in the ice first.
-The lake also becomes one of countless local areas to explore by cross country skis, snowmobile, and, for a truly Northern experience, dogsled.
+From Yellowknife Bay, head back to Great Slave Lake for a spot of ice fishing.
+The lake is one of countless local areas to explore by cross country skis, snowmobile, and, for a truly Northern experience, dogsled.

 We’ve saved the best for last.

 Yellowknife isn’t only the capital of the Northwest Territories; it’s also the Aurora Capital of North America.
-No trip to the city is truly complete without a night spent in awe of the Northern Lights.
-From January through till March, there is no better place in the world to watch the bright reds, blues, greens, and yellows dance and shift across the night sky.
-Rent out a lodge, cabin or teepee in the wilderness so you can enjoy the lights in style, or just look through your hotel window and marvel at Mother Nature.
+No trip to the city is truly complete without a night spent in awe of the majestic Northern Lights.
+From January to March, there is no better place in the world to watch the bright reds, blues, greens, and yellows dance and shift across the night sky.
+Rent out a lodge, cabin or teepee in the wilderness to enjoy the lights in style, or simply gaze through your hotel window and marvel at Mother Nature.

 Have we sold you on Yellowknife?
-Check out the 2016 Yellowknife visitor’s guide for all the information you might need to plan your trip.
+Check out the 2016 Yellowknife visitor’s guide for information to plan your trip.